 PASA is a community interest company set up as a not for profit organisation and a membership only organisation – run by members for members.
 It provides pensions administration guidance, with an aim to drive up standards across the industry.

 The PASA Pensions Dashboard Working Group (P D W G) was established to work with MaPS and other stakeholders as they develop the dashboard solution.
-The Local Government Association is part of the values data sub-group.
-The objective of the P D W G and its sub-groups is to provide support and input to MaPS on the implementation of dashboards.
+The Local Government Association is part of the PASA Dashboards Working Group (PDWG) and various sub-groups.
+The objective of the P D W G and its sub-groups is to provide support and input to TPR and MaPS on the implementation of dashboards.
 The group has produced industry wide guidance that we refer to throughout this guide.

 Keeping you and your stakeholders up to date